natanmaia95/natanmaia95.github.io/_posts/2024-08-16-glc-dondozo.md

 ## What's next?

 I want to record gameplay of this deck with me piloting it, but I don't have a webcam setup and am not entirelu sure about how well received ptcgsim gameplay would be.
 I'm also not great at commentary, nor are my non-english speaking friends, so that throws a wrench on my plans.
+Mostly because I can't quite explain my thought process when playing (I'm not that good of a player haha).

 People at the tournament said I was piloting the deck very well, probably due to the many moments I retreated Dondozo on purpose or used
 Escape Rope or Red Card when opp had search pokemon or energy to rain dance, so I do think this deck doesn't play itself like the original 40 energy idea